HammerLabML/EPyT-Control/docs/tut.basic_usage.rst

 Basic Usage
 ***********

-EPyT-Control mimics the interface of `Gymnasium <https://gymnasium.farama.org/>`_ environments, such that the user can focus on building and evaluating control strategies.
+EPyT-Control implements the interface of `Gymnasium <https://gymnasium.farama.org/>`_ environments, such that the user can focus on building and evaluating control strategies.
 Furthermore, EPyT-Control also integrates the `Stable-Baselines3 <https://stable-baselines3.readthedocs.io/en/master/>`_ package such that the